Legacy Trail at Gateway Mesa

-Upon completion, the new trail will measure approximately one mile.
+Upon completion, the new trail will measure approximately two miles.

 In 2019, the Parks and Recreation Department partnered with Volunteers for Outdoor Colorado (VOC) to help construct phase 1 of Legacy Trail.
 The following year and again in 2021, VOC chose phase 2 of the Legacy Trail at Gateway Mesa as one of their construction projects.

 VOC is a statewide organization that provides a volunteer workforce for outdoor stewardship projects, including invasive species management, habitat restoration, recreational improvements and trail construction and maintenance.
 VOC offers the experience, knowledge, technical assistance, tools and volunteer crew leaders and workers to construct trails in turnkey fashion.
 The partnership significantly offset costs that would otherwise be required if the Town hired a private contractor.

 The Castle Rock Parks and Trails Foundation partnered with the Town to help fund the project in 2019.
 The Foundation received a single anonymous $10,000 donation toward the trail.
 The Foundation is now working to raise funds for phase 2 of the project.
 To learn more, visit GetOutdoorsCastleRock.org.